Meerkat Maantuig is an enchanting film about the stories we tell ourselves: Stories that define our lives and, more often than not, limit our lives.

 What’s next for you?

-Like I’ve mentioned, I’ve just finished a crappy first draft on my next project called ‘The Poem’.
+As I’ve mentioned, I’ve just finished a crappy first draft of my next project called ‘The Poem’.
 I wish I could say it gets easier!

 Copyright © 2018 The Writing Studio / Daniel Dercksen